-Julian W. Poon is a partner in the Los Angeles office of Gibson Dunn, co-chair of the firm’s nationwide Appellate and Constitutional Law practice group, and a Fellow of the American Academy of Appellate Lawyers, as well as the California Academy of Appellate Lawyers.
+Julian W. Poon is Co-Chair of Gibson Dunn’s award-winning Appellate and Constitutional Law Practice Group and a Fellow of both the American Academy of Appellate Lawyers and the California Academy of Appellate Lawyers.

-Julian is a seasoned appellate and trial-court advocate who appears regularly before federal and state appellate courts in California, including the Ninth Circuit, the California Supreme Court, and the California Court of Appeal, as well as other state and federal appellate and trial courts around the nation.
-Since 2012, he has been repeatedly re-appointed by the Chief Justice of California to serve on the Judicial Council’s Advisory Committee on Civil Jury Instructions.
+A seasoned appellate and trial-court advocate, Julian regularly appears before federal and state appellate courts in California, including the Ninth Circuit, the California Supreme Court, and the California Court of Appeal, as well as other state and federal appellate and trial courts around the nation.
+Since 2012, he has been repeatedly reappointed by the Chief Justice of California to serve on the Judicial Council’s Advisory Committee on Civil Jury Instructions.

 • Vindicating the First Amendment associational rights of an investor-owned utility in a precedential California Court of Appeal decision.